-6. RELAY Advises the NCS that the caller copies a station apparently not heard by the NCS that could possibly be in a desperate situation.
+6. RELAY: Advises the NCS that the caller copies a station apparently not heard by the NCS.
 Net Control should acknowledge the RELAYING station by call sign and ask him to make the contact and pass the information and any request from the unheard station to the NCS.
 At this time the RELAYING station should stand by and await further instruction from the NCS.

 Use discretion when offering a RELAY.
 Do not offer multiple relays unless the NCS requests relays at the end of his list of call ups.
 Remember the location of a station is a contributing factor as to what he will hear and it differs from any other station.

-ALL PROCEEDURAL SIGNS MUST BE FOLLOWED WITH YOUR CALLSIGN TO BE RECOGNIZED
+ALL PROCEDURAL SIGNS MUST BE FOLLOWED WITH YOUR CALL SIGN TO BE RECOGNIZED

-2. When the NCS calls for check-ins announce your call sign only once.
+1. When the NCS calls for check-ins announce your call sign once.

 1. It is not necessary to check out unless you have listed traffic.

 2. If you have traffic listed call "Check-Out" followed by your call sign.
 When the NCS acknowledges you, request that the traffic be cancelled and sign out.

 Net Operations Manual revised February 25, 2006 by Joe WY3T